somrajroy/medallion/README.md

 `Bronze (Incremental Ingestion)`: Utilizing Streaming Tables and Auto Loader, Lakeflow simplifies the ingestion of raw data from cloud storage (ADLS Gen2/S3).
 It handles schema evolution and ensures data is ingested incrementally and cost-effectively. <br/>
 `Silver (Validated & Enriched)`: Lakeflow enables data quality enforcement by allowing engineers to define Expectations directly within declarative pipelines (for example, validating that key fields are not null).
 Records that do not meet defined quality rules can be dropped, quarantined, or flagged, helping maintain the Silver layer as a trusted and validated dataset for downstream consumption. <br/>
 `Gold (Business-Ready)`: By leveraging Materialized Views, the Gold layer can be kept up to date automatically.
 Lakeflow manages dependencies between upstream Silver tables and Gold views, ensuring that changes propagate efficiently—often incrementally—without requiring manual orchestration or full pipeline refreshes. <br/>
+### Benefits for architects
+ * `Simplified Orchestration`: Lakeflow automatically constructs and manages the internal transformation DAG, eliminating manual notebook chaining and handling compute scaling and retries.
+External orchestrators are only needed for cross-platform workflows. <br/>
+ * `Built-in Observability`: Lakeflow provides automatic lineage and visual DAGs integrated with Unity Catalog, enabling end-to-end data traceability and easier troubleshooting [as demoed in this video](https://www.youtube.com/watch?v=XiOY58yrZbQ). <br/>
+ * `Unified Batch and Streaming`: Lakeflow uses a single declarative programming model for batch, streaming, and CDC pipelines, significantly reducing code and maintenance overhead.<br/>
 ### Below are some tutorials to get started
  * [Authoring Data Pipelines With the New Lakeflow Declarative Pipelines Editor](https://www.youtube.com/watch?v=eF34sUvYdxw)<br/>
  * [Spark Declarative Pipelines (SPD) - Getting Started on Databricks Free Edition](https://www.youtube.com/watch?v=krzr52wd4nM)<br/>